 Only new building materials, bricks, wood, and materials should be used when building a new house.
 The Reasoning – New building material is always in good condition, has more strength and can be finished (polished, painted etc) well.

 Avoid using old building materials for the construction: If there are old materials available, it is better to sell them and use the money to buy new materials.
-The Reasoning – Material from an old building like old wooden pillars, used steel, old bricks or blocks etc will have less strength and so it is better not to use them in a new building.
+The Reasoning – Material from an old building like old wooden pillars, used steel, old bricks or blocks etc will have less strength and so it is better not to use them in a new building, even though sustainability is a trend.
+Not worth compromising on strength and the effort of maintenance.

 Materials stored for a long time should also not be used.
 Iron grills should only be made when needed.
 The Reasoning – Building materials stored for a long time will not be as effective as new materials, as they may not have been stored well, away from moisture and pests etc.